-The models are viewed through observation ports in the sides of the containers.
+The model is viewed through observation ports in the sides of the container.

 ADP FACTS and RULES OF ENGAGEMENT